 The Commando Brigade’s fourth and final deployment to Iraq began in 2009, this time in southeastern Baghdad.
 This deployment saw the brigade executing security force assistance with Iraqi Security Forces prior to redeploying home as part of the final withdrawal of international forces from Iraq in 2010.

-Most recently, 2nd Brigade completed its third deployment to Afghanistan in October 2013.
+The 2nd Brigade completed its third deployment to Afghanistan in October 2013.
 During this deployment, the brigade assisted Afghan National Security Forces across Paktika Province in eastern Afghanistan.
 The brigade supported combat operations throughout the province and employed more artillery and close air support than any other brigade, enabling its Afghan counterparts to win every significant engagement.